jeckman/wpbook/README.txt

  * Added "publish this post to FB" setting, which allows users to suppress stream publishing for an individual post
  * Changed saving of postmeta to be on PostID, not the id of the current revision
+ * moved try/catch blocks into conditional includes to avoid error messages when installed on PHP4 hosts

 = 2.0.1 =
  * Capture of infinite_session_key